matrix-org/matrix-hookshot/docs/setup/webhooks.md

 to a string representation of that value.
 This change is <strong>not applied</strong> to the JavaScript transformation <code>data</code>
 variable, so it will contain proper float values.
 </section>

+### Wait for complete

+It is possible to choose whether a webhook response should be instant, or after hookshot has handled the message.
+The reason for this is that some services expect a quick response time (like Slack) whereas others will wait for the request to complete.
+You can specify this either globally in your config, or on the widget with `waitForComplete`.

+If you make use of the `webhookResponse` feature, you will need to enable `waitForComplete` as otherwise hookshot will immeditately respond with it's default response values.

 ## JavaScript Transformations